isomerpages/nlb-nrm/_initiatives/Night at the Library.md

 permalink: /initiatives/natl/
 description: ""
 ---
 ![banner NATL](/images/NATL 2022/Website Banner.jpg)

 **About Night at the Library**

-Night at The Library is back with its fourth edition!
+Night at the Library is back with its fourth edition!

 Partnering hyperlocal communities, this annual after-dark event, explores the collective belonging and self-image identities that we assume.
 Most of us live our lives in daylight but at night, stories and ruminations unfold.